 As mentioned earlier, practice makes perfect.
 When you first begin, you might not perform perfectly every single time.
 That doesn’t mean that you shouldn’t continue trying.
 Just remember to work hard and never give up.

 17) Avoid Getting Injured

 Racing drones aren’t only fun; it also comes with risks.
 Make sure to avoid getting injured while practicing.
 Wear protective gear such as helmets, goggles, gloves, and knee pads.
-These devices protect against injuries caused by crashes, collisions, and falls.
+These devices protect against injuries caused when your drone will experience crashes, collisions, and falls.